JunoNgx/crisp-game-lib-tutorial/README.md

 ![Clamped player's position](images/step_022b.gif)

-You will notice that `Vector.clamp(minX, maxX, minY, maxY)` is very similar to `wrap()`, it just has a slightly different outcome.
+You will notice that the interface and signature of `Vector.clamp(minX, maxX, minY, maxY)` is very similar to `wrap()`, though it does something else.

 ### Step 023: Custom sprite

 A square, however, is not very appealing or interesting.
 This is where I show you how to use custom sprite characters.

 Just below the `description` declaration, notice that there is an empty array `character = [];`.
 Time to use it.
 Try populate it with something.
-Do note the use of backticks for template literal and how there was no indentation.
+Do note the use of backticks for **template literal** and how there was no indentation.
 VSCode is going to automatically insert indentations among other things, so make sure you paste in correctly and manually fix any incorrect whitespaces:

 ```javascript
 characters = [